LowTechCoder/rpi4-retroarch-guide/README.md

 Main Menu > Configuration File > Save Current Configuration

+This next step is nice, but optional.
+When you choose a game to play it will ask you which core you want to use.
+That gets old fast, so lets set up the default core for every console.

+Settings > Playlists > Manage Playlists > Default Core > [select a core]

+Now repeat that for each console core.

+Lets save those settings.

+Main Menu > Configuration File > Save Current Configuration

 ## Play some games!

 In the top level menu of Retroarch, go right until you see some console icons.
 Pick a game, click OK a couple more times to select the core, and play the game.